copilotzhq/mqlib/README.md

 - Support for MongoDB query operators (`$eq`, `$gt`, `$lt`, `$gte`, `$lte`, `$in`, `$nin`, `$and`, `$or`, `$not`, etc.)
 - Support for MongoDB update operators (`$set`, `$unset`, `$inc`, `$push`, `$pull`, etc.)
 - JSON Schema validation for document structure
-- SQL dialect support (PostgreSQL, MySQL, SQLite)
+- SQL dialect support (SQLite for now, PostgreSQL and MySQL coming soon)
+- Dependency injection for database drivers (reduced bundle size)
 - Parameterized queries to prevent SQL injection
 - Efficient handling of nested objects (as JSON columns when appropriate)